‘Palliative Care: It’s more than they think’ resources

 “There are many reasons why people should come to palliative care sooner rather than later.
 However, as the general public equates it with care provided immediately before death, this is a massive challenge for us.”

 To address this problem and broaden understanding at the patient level, Palliative Care Australia (PCA) released resources called Palliative Care: It’s more than you think.
-However, a group of palliative care specialists believed better support could also be provided for clinicians who are caring for patients with life-limiting illnesses.
+However, a group of specialists believed better support could also be provided for clinicians who are caring for patients with life-limiting illnesses.

-Their research involved video recording up to the first three palliative care outpatient consultations to determine if this common patient perception was present.
+Their research involved video recording up to the first three outpatient consultations to determine if this common patient perception was present.
 It also analysed how those clinicians inform patients about the benefits of transitioning from solely disease-focused care to both disease-focused care and palliative care earlier.

 “Clinicians were explaining what palliative care was to ensure that patients understood that just because we are escalating your palliative care doesn’t mean we necessarily think you’re going to die; it means we think there are things we can do to improve your quality of life,” said A/Prof Stuart Ekberg.